 This family tree has been prepared from information gathered from a multitude of sources.
 It is part of a larger tree that also covers my mothers and my wife's families.

-It all started when I asked my parents about their ancestors and siblingsa few years ago.
-This information was set out on a large sheet of paper and largely forgotten about until two events occurred; the first was the publicity accompanying the publication of the 1901 census and the second was the receipt of a Christmas present from Jill in 2004 of a software package.
+It all started when I asked my parents about their ancestors and siblings a few years ago.
+This information was set out on a large sheet of paper and largely forgotten about until two events occurred; the first was the publicity accompanying the publication of the 1901 census and the second was the receipt of a Christmas present from my wife in 2004 of a software package.

 Since then, largely but not exclusively through the internet, I have gradually pieced together the data that I have gathered and, using the Family Tree software, have put together some of that data in the appended charts in what I hope is a relatively easy format to comprehend and (more importantly for those lacking 20/20 vision) to read.